Rains from Nicole douse eastern US from Georgia to Canada

 “It was known worldwide for driving on the beach,” said Leatherman, known as “Dr. Beach” for his annual ranking of U.S. beaches.
 “They don’t even have a beach to think about right now.”

-As Nicole’s leftovers pushed northward, forecasters issued multiple tornado warnings in the Carolinas, although no touchdowns were reported immediately.
+As Nicole’s leftovers pushed northward, forecasters issued multiple tornado warnings in the Carolinas and Virginia, although no touchdowns were reported immediately.
 In south Georgia, Keith Post tried to clean up the damage at a coastal submarine museum that was submerged by floodwaters.

 “At one point it was up to my knees,” said Post, whose St. Marys Submarine Museum sits on the river that forms the Georgia-Florida line at the Atlantic coast.
 “From the front of the museum looking across to Florida, you did not see any green.
 It was all water.”